Dynamic Topological Data Analysis of Functional Human Brain Networks: Methods

-We can compute the $0$D and $1$D barcodes at time point $t$ corresponding to time series $\p{x}_t$ and $\p{y}_t$.
-The $r$-Wasserstein distance between the $0$D barcodes at time point $t$ is the given by
+We can compute the 0-dimensional and 1-dimensional persistence diagrams at time \(t\) corresponding to the time series \({\bf x}_t\) and \({\bf y}_t\).
+The \(r\)-Wasserstein distance between the 0-dimensional persistence diagrams at time \(t\) is given by